SELF-REFERENCE

 12. Yes, I am the eleventh paragraph of this dialogue.

 13. Cool !
-On second thought, though, it could
+On second

-also be that two sentences that say exactly the opposite are both true.
-If I am
+thought, though, it could also be that two sentences that say exactly the

-not mistaken, the following two sentences are a case in point.
+opposite are both true.
+If I am not mistaken, the following two sentences are a

 14. Yes, I am the fourteenth paragraph of this